 - Traffic Impact Study (6 MB)

-The public review and comment period commenced April 4, 2012 and ran through May 22, 2012.
+The public review and comment period for the Draft EIR commenced April 4, 2012 and ran through May 22, 2012.
 This period was extended by two weeks, to June 5th, so that comments submitted to the CPUC after the public review period could be considered.

 The CPUC held two public meetings to explain the Aliso Canyon Project, discuss the identified impacts that would result from the project, and receive comments on the Draft EIR from the public.
 The public meetings were held at the following days, times, and locations:

 Wednesday, May 2, 2012 (6:30 to 9:00 PM)

 Thursday, May 3, 2012 (6:30 to 9:00 PM)